 That applies to all the researchers and third parties in H2020.

 Would the recruitment and hiring policy be published in the beneficiary's website and/or the EURAXESS Jobs portal web?

 All the research vacancies and funding opportunities must be publicly announced or published.
-We encourage to all the beneficiaries to use International use of online platforms, such EURAXESS Jobs Portal, but publishing the job offer could be done in the legal entity’s website if that is the normal way of doing so.
+We encourage all the beneficiaries to use international online platforms, such as EURAXESS Jobs Portal, but publishing the job offer could be done in the legal entity’s website if that is the normal way of doing so.

 Does the need of publishing researching job offers apply to all the H2020 projects or to all the researching vacancies of the institution?

-Publishing European Union projects' job offers that are linked to the "Grant Agreement" will be applied accoding to what it has been stablished in such contract.
+Publishing European Union projects' job offers that are linked to the "Grant Agreement" will be applied according to what it has been stablished in such contract.